William Jameson (botanist, born 1815): Life

-He was born in Leith in 1815 the son of Laurence Jameson or Jamieson (1783-1827), a soda manufacturer at Silverfield and his wife, Jane Watson (b.1788).
-His uncle was Robert Jameson FRSE.
+He was born in Leith in 1815 the son of Jane Watson (b.1788) and Laurence Jameson or Jamieson (1783-1827), a soda manufacturer at Silverfield.
+His uncle was Robert Jameson.

-He was educated at the High School in Edinburgh then studied Medicine at Edinburgh University.
+He was educated at the High School in Edinburgh then studied medicine at the University of Edinburgh.
 In 1838 he received a position with the Indian Medical Service based in Bengal.
 His interest quickly drifted to botany and he was made Curator of the Asiatic Society of Bengal.
 In 1842 he was made Superintendent of the Saharanpur Botanical Garden.
 From 1860 he delegated this duty to Dr John Lindsay Stewart whilst he was absent for a year.

 In 1863 he was elected a Fellow of the Royal Society of Edinburgh his proposer being John Hutton Balfour.

 From 1875, he was Deputy Surgeon-General of India for which he was appointed Companion of the Order of the Indian Empire (CIE).

 He died in Dehradun in India on 18 March 1882.